11 Best FREE Things to do in Duluth, MN This Summer

 4. Watch ships go through the Duluth Canal

-After all, Canal Park supports an active shipping industry responsible for the transport of coal, iron ore, grain, salt, and other materials around the world.
+After all, Canal Park supports an active shipping industry responsible for the transport of coal, iron ore, grain, salt, and other materials from around the world.

 Visitors to Duluth can stand along the Canal Park lighthouse pier and Harbor Lookout to watch the 1,000+ feet-long bulk cargo ships exit off of Lake Superior and head into the Port of Duluth/Superior (and vice versa).